snipercup/Nearly-Dead-Mods/property-list.md

 Container type | Select a type of container here.
 The container type is defined elsewhere in the JSON.
 This determines if it contains items, liquids or solids
-Is mergable | Wether or not the two items of the same kind can merge into a stack Base stack | What amount will spawn when a full stack is spawned
+Is mergable | Wether or not the two items of the same kind can merge into a stack Base stack | What amount will spawn when a full stack is spawned Is tool | Wether or not this item can be used as a tool while crafting.
+If this is enabled, it allows you to set a tool quality to this item.
+Set tool data | Configure what tool qualities this item has.
+This determines what recipes will be able to use this tool.

 ## Item type food